google/docsy/CONTRIBUTING.md

 This project follows
 [Google's Open Source Community Guidelines](https://opensource.google.com/conduct/).

+## Student contributions

+Docsy welcomes contributions from students.
+However, we cannot guarantee that PRs will be merged within any specific timeframe.
+We ask that instructors *not* create assignments requiring students to have PRs merged into the project.
+We will not merge PRs solely to satisfy any class assignments.

 ## How to contribute

 See the [contribution guidelines][] in the Docsy user guide.